Bilt launches first-ever transfer bonus to Japan Airlines for Rent Day

 On the first of every month, Bilt rewards its members with a special Rent Day perk.
 And this upcoming Rent Day is no different.

-With this promotion, you can earn bonus points on all transfers made to Accor on February 1st.
+With this promotion, you can earn bonus miles on all transfers made to Japan Airlines (JAL) Mileage Bank on March 1st.
 However, the bonus offer depends on your status within the Bilt Rewards program.

 Bilt is also sweetening the deal by giving its members the opportunity to "buy up" to a higher status by using their Bilt Cash.
-For the first time ever, Bilt members can use $75 of Bilt Cash to unlock the next tier status.
-This means regular Blue members can earn the same transfer bonus as Silver members, Silver bumps up to Gold, Gold matches Platinum, and Platinum can upgrade to a 125% bonus (meaning a 2-to-3 transfer ratio).
+Bilt members can use $135 of Bilt Cash to unlock the next tier status.
+This means regular Blue members can earn the same transfer bonus as Silver members, Silver bumps up to Gold, Gold matches Platinum, and Platinum can upgrade to a 125% bonus.

-If you have extra Bilt Cash lying around, this is a great way to earn even more points toward your next hotel stay.
-But since most of us haven't accrued a ton yet, this is a nice preview of some potential options for the future.
+If you have extra Bilt Cash lying around, this is a great way to earn even more points toward your next flight.

-If you decide to take advantage of this promotion, know that it's only valid on Sunday, February 1, 2026, from 12:00am ET through 11:59pm PT.
-If you don't already have an Accor account, we suggest creating one now and linking it to your Bilt account, and not waiting until the last minute.
+If you decide to take advantage of this promotion, know that it's only valid on Sunday, March 1, 2026, from 12:00am ET through 11:59pm PT.
+If you don't already have a JAL account, we suggest creating one now and linking it to your Bilt account, and not waiting until the last minute.
+Also keep in mind that if your JAL Mileage Bank account is less than 60 days old, there will be up to a 7-day hold before you can use JAL Miles to book travel.

 Why Bilt is a smart addition to your points strategy